saguilarDevel/schc-sigfox/fragmentation_examples/new_fragment_formats.md

    Figure 21 shows an example of the All-1 message.
 The All-1 message MAY contain the last tile of the SCHC Packet.

-   The All-1 message SCHC Fragment Header contains an RCS of 5 bits, and 3 padding bits.
+   The All-1 message SCHC Fragment Header contains an RCS of 5 bits, and 3 padding bits to complete 3 bytes.
    The size of the last tile ranges from 8 to 72 bits.
    ```text
             |-------------- SCHC Fragment Header -----------|
             + --------------------------------------------- + ------------ +